Janapav: Historical importance

-As per the legend, it is the birthplace of Lord Parshurama, the sixth avatar of Lord Vishnu, and is considered sacred by the Hindu community.
-At the top of the hill, there is an ashram of Jamadagni, the father of Parashurama.
+As per the legend, it is the birthplace of Parshurama, the sixth avatar of Vishnu, and is considered sacred by the Hindu community.
+At the top of the hill is an ashram of Jamadagni, the father of Parashurama.
 His mother Renuka was a renowned medical practitioner and had then grown a variety of herbs on the hill and its surroundings.
-As per some reports, even today, many Ayurvedic doctors from across the country arrive at the hill in search of herbs.
+As per some reports, even today, many Ayurvedic alternative medicine practitioners from across the country arrive at the hill in search of herbs.

 As per the folklore, twelve rivers originate from the tank situated on this hill, including Chambal, Saraswati & Nakheri.

 Development

 As many devotees visit the temple every year, a road was constructed from highway to the top of the mountain to facilitate easy transport.
 In May 2008, the government of Madhya Pradesh announced to develop the site into an international pilgrimage centre.
 The development package was sanctioned for the construction of road, electrification, arrangement of drinking water, renovation of the pond, construction of a temple, ambulatory path, museum, and a research seat.